pytorch/serve/examples/usecases/RAG_based_LLM_serving/README.md

 ### AWS Graviton specific optimizations

 To take advantage of the performance optimizations on AWS Graviton for RAG, we can set the following optimizations; details on the optimizations are mentioned in [this blog](https://pytorch.org/blog/optimized-pytorch-w-graviton/) .
+There is also a [tutorial](https://pytorch.org/tutorials/recipes/inference_tuning_on_aws_graviton.html) which talks about these optimizations

 ```bash